strapi/strapi/docs/v3.x/plugins/email.md

 ## Programmatic usage

 In your custom controllers or services you may want to send email.
-By using the following function, strapi will use the configured provider to send an email.
+By using the following function, Strapi will use the configured provider to send an email.

 ```js
 await strapi.plugins['email'].services.email.send({